wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 2. Monument/reference coordinate data,
 3. And reference coordinate metadata.

-Each file is converted into a pandas DataFrame at the end of *Initialization* section to enable manipulation.
+Each is converted into a pandas DataFrame at the end of the *Initialization* section to enable their manipulation.

-Also, set the names of your output GIS files, a GeoPackage containing elevation layers grouped by data year.
+Also, set the names of your output GIS files.

 <img width="665" height="239" align="right" alt="Screenshot 2025-08-28 at 2 47 31 PM" src="https://github.com/user-attachments/assets/a2db389b-80c2-4528-9f6a-7e8c022b9d84" />
+*TRANSECT_NUM_START* and *TRANSECT_NUM_END* set the operational limits of the program.
+These relate to the *transect number*, an integer ID that provides a convenient framework for looping the digitizer through each transect dataset.
+Starting at *1* and an ending at *107* will digitize every transect elevation dataset.

-Lastly, set some misc. items: *TRANSECT_NUM_START*, *TRANSECT_NUM_END*, and *CRS*.
+, and *CRS*.

 The first two relate to the transect number, an integer data ID that provides a convenient framework for looping the digitizer through each transect.
 Setting the operation limits to 1 and 107 will digitize every transect elevation dataset in the input file.